nr830411/Coding_Quiz/README.md

 # Coding_Quiz
-timer-based quiz application that stores high scores client-side
+This is a timer-based quiz application that stores high scores client-side